faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

     pip install openai==1.56.2
     ```

-6. Navigate to your preferred language folder, select the code file given below, replace the comment ***Add Azure OpenAI package*** with the following code to add the necessary libraries.
+6. Navigate to your preferred language folder, select the code file given below, and replace the comment ***Add Azure OpenAI package*** with the following code to add the necessary libraries.

     **C#**: Program.cs